LauraDutra/public-works/README.md

-# bio
+# bio site
-One page bio site for linking to other sites and work
+This is a one-page site as a hub for links to all past and present projects.
+Plus social links.